PaulCrosTech/cros-paul-TourGuide/TourGuide/readme.md

 ## Installing prerequisites

 1.Install Java:
 https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html

 2.Install Maven:
 https://maven.apache.org/install.html

-## Installing external services
+## Installing dependencies

-This application needs three external services: gpsUtil, rewardCentral, and tripPricer.
+This application needs three dependencies: gpsUtil, rewardCentral, and tripPricer.
 You have to install them locally in your Maven repository.
 Go to the folder that contains the pom.xml file and execute the below command :